Jschuetzle/CSDS338-Labs/Week5-C.md

 Segmentation fault (core dumped)
 ```

 A segmentation fault basically means the program tries to access an address in memory that it has no business accessing.
-We won't talk much right now about about who/what gets to decide what addresses are accessible, but just know that we want to initialize pointers from one of the following
+We won't talk much right now about who/what gets to decide what addresses are accessible, but just know that we want to initialize pointers from one of the following

 1. already existing addresses
 2. malloc